astriaorg/dev-cluster/docs/astria.md

 The sequencer can optionally act as a “validator”, meaning it actively participates in the production and finalization of new blocks.

 ### Relayer
 The Relayer's responsibility is to take validated blocks from the sequencer and pass them along to both the Conductor and the DA layer.
-Because the sequencers block times are much faster than those of the DA, the relayer also collects a queue of sequencer blocks before wrapping them for submission to DA.
+Because the sequencer's block times are much faster than those of the DA, the relayer also collects a queue of sequencer blocks before wrapping them for submission to DA.

-The individual sequencer blocks sent immediately to the Conductor to enable fast finality for an improved UX and also act as soft commits for the execution layer.
+The individual sequencer blocks are sent immediately to the Conductor to enable fast finality for an improved UX and also act as soft commits for the execution layer.
 The collections of blocks sent to the DA layer are used as a source of truth and are ultimately pulled from the DA to be used as firm commits for finality in the rolllups.

 ### Data Availability
 The dev-cluster uses [Celestia](https://github.com/celestiaorg) as the data availability layer and is the ultimate destination of all data that has been ordered by the sequencer network.
 Once written to Celestia, the transaction order is considered final and it is where all data will be pulled from if you need to spin up a new rollup node.

 ### Conductor
-Conductors role is to drive the deterministic execution of sequencer blocks to rollups.
+Conductor's role is to drive the deterministic execution of sequencer blocks to rollups.
 It abstracts away the logic required to read data from DA and Sequencer, tracking firm and soft commitments, block and header shapes, as well as verification of the data.
 The rollup implements the Execution API server, and runs conductor alongside to drive deterministic execution.
 The Conductor is effectively stateless but does ephemerally store some information about the blocks it has seen and passed on to be executed.
 It primarily filters the transactions that are relevant to a given rollup out of the sequencer blocks for execution.
 The data that it does store is for sending commitment updates to the rollup.
 As mentioned in the Relayer section above, any data received by the Conductor directly from the Relayer is considered a soft commit.
 This data is filtered using the rollup's namespace and only transactions that are relevant to the rollup are passed on as blocks for execution.
 These blocks are also marked as "safe".
 The Conductor regularly polls Celestia for new data and when it sees the same blocks in Celestia that it has already seen from the Relayer, it sends a firm commit message to the rollup to update that block to "finalized."

 ## Running the Cluster